 Use persistent cookies

 You can provide different persistent cookies for different users.
 Click the Cookies... button to specify the list of cookies.

 Add: Adds a new string to the list of cookies where you should specify cookie name and value: <name>=<value>.
 You can enter only cookie name (without a value) as well.
 It is possible to enter several cookies separated by semicolons for the same user.
 The count of virtual users begins from 1.

 Remove: Removes a selected string containing virtual user's number and cookies from the list.

-Import..: Imports cookies from a text file.
-In the displayed dialog, you should specify a desired text file.
-Each string of that file should consist of virtual user's number and cookie separated by tabulator sign.
-You can enter several cookies separated by semicolons for the same user, for example:
+Import..: Imports cookies from a specified .csv or .txt file.
+In the displayed dialog, you should select a file.
+If you import a text file, each string of that file should consist of virtual user's number (starts from 1) and cookie separated by tabulator sign.
+You can enter several cookies for the same user separated by semicolons, for example:

 1 SID=dghgf4RFjkh; PREF=k8uiu89jk;